timeblock4228waterphone/Time-anchor/README.md

 This is an ADHD friendly printable visaul tool with time blindness This helps you know the next 2 hours 3 hours 15 minute 45 minute 30 minute. all in 3 pages.

+Thing to know about this is you look at layer by layer

 VO4 is the most recent one so far ignore the other files